rtaylor034/axbind_2/README.md

 All keys are required unless it's 'Type' is marked with a **?** as shown above.

-The documentation defines toml sub-objects in the same format.
+The documentation defines toml sub-objects/components in the same format.

 ## Master Config File